Error11O/CombatLogger/README.md

 A simple combat logger for minecraft servers with some extra pvp related features.

-Reason of this plugin was I was tiered of bloated combat plugins that were bloated and still missing features I wanted.
+Reason of this plugin was I was annoyed of bloated combat plugins that were bloated and still missing features I wanted.
 If I am missing any features you want please open an issue or a PR.

 ### Features